ndugram/fasthttp/docs/blog/how-i-created-fasthttp.md

 date: 2025-09-01
 ---

+## About me

+My name is **NEFOR**.
+I am a web developer and for about **2 years I have been working with Python frameworks**, mainly **FastAPI** and **Django**.

+I have always been interested not only in writing code but also in **understanding how tools work under the hood**: how frameworks are structured, how HTTP requests are processed, and how library architectures are designed.

+Over time, this curiosity led me to start building my own open-source project.

 # How I Created fasthttp-client

 Back in September 2025, I stumbled upon FastAPI and just couldn't believe it.
 Like, really — check out this code: